linushof/BayesIntro/setup/software_primer.md

 1)  Sync the remote fork in *GitHub* with the original repo, then pull from remote fork into the local fork.

-2)  Pull from the original repo into your local fork, then push to the remote fork.
+2)  Pull from the original repo into your local fork by `git pull upstream main`, then push to the remote fork.

 You are now set to make another pull request.
 For the new pull request, you should create a new branch and not take the old one.
 Old branches